neomjs/neo/buildScripts/README.md

 -w is a shortcut for "workers", since -t was already taken.
 4. It parses the docs comments (-p option) => <a href="#generate-docs-json">generate-docs-json</a>

+You can disable each step using the program options.

 Source code: <a href="./buildAll.js">build-all</a>